drand/drand/docs/SPECS.md

   (BLS) signature scheme with their respective private key shares.
-Once any node (or third-party observer) has gathered t partial signatures, it can reconstruct the full BLS signature, that can be verified against the collective public key.
-The signature is then simply the hash of that signature, to ensure that there is no bias in the byte representation of the final output.  against the collective public key.
+Once any node (or third-party observer) has gathered t partial signatures, it can reconstruct the full BLS signature, that can be verified against the distributed public key.
+The signature is then simply the hash of that signature, to ensure that there is no bias in the byte representation of the final output.

 ### Setup phase